 The Global Game Jam is like a Woodstock Music Festival of game designers.
 Sort of.
 Game designers from around the world gather at this international convention, and they’re given 48 hours to make any game they possibly can come up with.
 With games that are often years in development hitting most markets, this may seem like a virtual impossibility, but this project forces that whole process into a quick two days, and the results are often exactly the kind of games that bring new (or sometimes just silly) ideas into the gaming world.

-The overall concept of the game, is one person sets the Oculus Rift VR headset over his head, and picks up the Razer Hydra controls.
-Once the game begins, you find that your suddenly in a room with a ticking time bomb, that only you can see.
-With the help of your friend(s), they provide the verbal instruction you will need with how to defuse the bomb before blowing up.
-It’s kind like one of those typical, suspenseful action scenes from a movie—where one person is yelling step-by-step instruction to an untrained bomb diffuser who sits in a room alone, nervously attempting to defuse the bomb from detonating with only seconds remaining.
-Just imagine you holding a pair of wire cutters, in your sweaty, shaky hands and hearing “whatever you do don’t cut the red wire!”.
+The overall concept of the game is one person sets the Oculus Rift VR headset over his head and picks up the Razer Hydra controls.
+Once the game begins, you find that you’re suddenly in a room with a ticking time bomb, that only you can see.
+With the help of your friend(s), they provide the verbal instruction you will need on how to defuse the bomb before blowing up.
+It’s kinda like one of those typical, suspenseful action scenes from a movie—where one person is yelling step-by-step instructions to an untrained bomb diffuser who sits in a room alone, nervously attempting to defuse the bomb from detonating with only seconds remaining.
+Just imagine you holding a pair of wire cutters, in your sweaty, shaky hands and hearing “whatever you don’t cut the red wire!”.
 Obviously, things can get pretty tense when “lives” are at stake.

-Interestingly enough, in this case, neither the Oculus Rift nor the Razer Hydra is actually fundamental to the game experience: the main focus centers around the cooperative verbal communication between people, and not necessarily to be immersed in the virtual environment.
+Interestingly enough, in this case, neither the Oculus Rift nor the Razer Hydra is actually fundamental to the game experience: the main focus centers around the cooperative verbal communication between people, and not necessarily being immersed in the virtual environment.

 For now, if you have a development kit you can download the demo for free on the Global Game Jam website.